JuliaGraphs/Graphs.jl/doc/source/vertex_edge.rst

 Vertex Types
 -------------

 A vertex can be of any Julia type.
 For example, it can be an integer, a character, or a string.
-In a simplistic setting where there is no additional information associated with a vertex, it is recommended to use ``Int`` as the vertex type, which would lead to the best performance.

 This package provides two specific vertex types: ``KeyVertex`` and ``ExVertex``.
 The definition of ``KeyVertex`` is: